dacurry-tns/deploying-apereo-cas/pages/building/server/service-registry/configure-the-service-registry.md

         </tr>
         <tr>
             <td markdown="span">`id`</td>
             <td markdown="span">Unique numeric identifier for the service definition.
-An easy way to ensure that these identifiers are unique is to use the date and time the service definition was created, in the form `YYYYMMDDhhmmss`.</td>
+An easy way to ensure that these identifiers are unique is to use the date and time the service definition was created.
+This can be represented as `YYYYMMDDhhmmss` or, for a more "anonymous" representation, as a timestamp (number of seconds since the epoch), which can be obtained with the command `date +%s`.</td>
         </tr>
         <tr>
             <td markdown="span">`evaluationOrder`</td>